-Unlike stocks, investors may be able to take advantage of tax loss harvesting without worrying about so-called wash sale rules.
-You may be able to sell a cryptocurrency to realize a loss and immediately repurchase the same cryptocurrency to maintain your portfolio allocations.
+Unlike stocks, investors may be able to take advantage of tax-loss harvesting without worrying about so-called wash sale rules.
+You may be able to sell a cryptocurrency, like Bitcoin and Ethereum, to realize a loss and immediately repurchase the same cryptocurrency to maintain your portfolio allocations.

-The best way to identify these opportunities is talking with your accountant or using a tax loss harvesting tool.
-ZenLedger’s Tax Loss Harvesting tool makes it easy to automatically scan for opportunities in your portfolio on a regular basis.
-Try it out today!
+The best way to identify these opportunities is by talking with your accountant or using a tax-loss harvesting tool.
+ZenLedger’s Tax Loss Harvesting tool makes it easy to automatically scan for opportunities in your portfolio regularly.

 The Bottom Line